-Deciding which credential will lead you to the career you are working towards can be difficult.
+Deciding which credential will lead you to the career you are working towards, or advance your current career, can be difficult.
 We understand that there are multiple credentials with similar names, acronyms, and the requirements can become overwhelming.
-At ICAADA, our goal is to assist aspiring, and current, behavioral health professionals gain the credentials that will allow them to show employers, the community and the populations served, they have the competencies to provide appropriate, person-driven treatment or support.
-Below you will find a brief description for our most sought after credentials.
+At ICAADA, our goal is to assist aspiring, and current, behavioral health professionals with gaining the credentials that will allow them to show employers, the community and the populations served, they have the competencies to provide appropriate, evidence-based, person-driven services Below you will find a brief description for our most sought after credentials and information that compares the different levels of those credentials.
 Please explore each one and see, based upon your current education, and experience, which may be the best fit for you!

 Recovery Coach (Recovery Support professional)

 Peer Recovery Support professionals are people who have been successful in the recovery process who help others experiencing similar situations.
 Through shared understanding, respect, and mutual empowerment, peer support workers help people become and stay engaged in the recovery process and reduce the likelihood of relapse.
 Peer support services can effectively extend the reach of treatment beyond the clinical setting into the everyday environment of those seeking a successful, sustained recovery process.
 (SAMHSA 2017)

 There are credentials available for both people in personal recovery from substance use, mental health or co-occurring issues and a credential for allies, family and loved ones of person with a substance use, mental health or co-occurring issues.